sirnicson/AirBnB_clone/README.md

 │   └── engine                        # Contains the engine that handles file storage logic │       └── __init__.py               # Makes this folder a Python package
 │       └── file_storage.py           # Storage for objects (serialization/deserialization)
+│
-├── console.py                        # Command-line interpreter for interacting with the program ├── tests                             # Contains the unit tests │   └── __init__.py                   # Makes this folder a Python package
+├── console.py                        # Command-line interpreter for interacting with the program │
+├── tests                             # Contains the unit tests │   └── __init__.py                   # Makes this folder a Python package
-│   └── test_console.py               # Tests for the command-line interpreter
+│   └── test_console.py               # Unit tests for the command-line interpreter
+│   └── test_base_model.py            # Unit tests for BaseModel
+│   └── test_file_storage.py          # Unit tests for FileStorage
 │
 ├── .gitignore                        # To ignore unnecessary files │